-Eating healthily need not be expensive; eating healthily can easily be done on a budget.
 There are no special foods, drinks or diets needed to simply eat healthily, and it is important to give your body all the goodness it needs to function properly.
-All you need to do is eat sensibly — choose foods from the five different food groups and watch the portion sizes.
+What you need to do is eat and shop sensibly — choose foods from the five different food groups and remember to watch your portion sizes.

 What are the five food groups?

 - Bread, other cereals, such as breakfast cereals and potatoes

 - Milk and dairy products

 A little bit of planning before you hit the supermarket will help you save money and ensure you buy healthy.
 Work out how much you're going to spend on food each week and plan your shopping list around it.